jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Understanding the concept of budibase app </h3>
 I am currently working on budibase.
 Today i was reading the concept of apps that how they are created in Budibase.
-I haven’t done anything extra on budibase except reading the documentation and understanding the concept of built- in apps in budibase
+I haven’t done anything extra on budibase except reading the documentation and understanding the concept of built-in apps in budibase

 <!----------------------------------------------------------------------------------------------------------------------------->